Phase II trial of bevacizumab and erlotinib in patients with metastatic renal carcinoma (RCC)

 Reviewer: Maria Luisa Veronese, MD

 Abramson Cancer Center of the University of Pennsylvania

 Ultima Vez Modificado: 5 de junio del 2004

 This presentation discusses off-label use of bevacizumab for RCC.
 It also discusses the use of erlotinib for the treatment of RCC which has not been approved by the FDA.

-Presenter: J.D.
-Hainsworth Presenter's Affiliation: Sarah Cannon Cancer Center/Tennessee Oncology, Nashville, TN Type of Session: Scientific
+Sarah Cannon Cancer Center/Tennessee Oncology, Nashville, TNType of Session:

 The incidence of renal cell carcinoma (RCC) is increasing with aproximately 30,000 new cases expected this year.
 The median survival of patients with metastatic renal cell carcinoma is approximately one year and only 10% of patients survive more than 2 years.
 High-dose IL-2 and IFN-a produce responses in a minority of patients.
 One of the most common genetic abnormalities in RCC is loss of the VHL protein which results in activation of HIFa and factors regulated by HIFa such as VEGF, PDGF, TGF, and EGF.
 The rationale of this study rests on the hypothesis that combined VEGF and EGFR inhibition would result in more effective treatment.
 Also, bevacizumab, an anti-VEGF antibody, has shown to prolong time to tumor progression (TTP) in second-line therapy of advanced RCC versus placebo.

 Materials and Methods